phpconcept/aruba-ws-server/README.md

 docker build --build-arg BRANCH_NAME=beta -t aruba_wss:beta .
 ```

-To launch the build of the Docker image for a tagged version of the code, use the following comamnd :
+To launch the build of the Docker image for a tagged version of the code (below example with tag "v1.0"), use the following comamnd :

 ```cli
 docker build --build-arg BRANCH_TYPE=tags --build-arg BRANCH_NAME=v1.0 -t aruba_wss:v1.0 .